ZiyueWang25/ZiyueWang25.github.io/_pages/TIL.md

 nav: true
 nav_order: 5
 ---
+# 2023-06-08 - 2023-06-13
+1. DDPM and DDIM diffusion Pytorch version replication: [DiffusionModel-DeepLearningAI-Pytorch.ipynb](https://colab.research.google.com/drive/1LcxLcVfxeFQWlEEWVTBx_LfNMaY3CoNg?usp=sharing) .
+It takes me a while to collect the data to mimic the short [course](https://www.deeplearning.ai/short-courses/how-diffusion-models-work/) on DeepLearning.AI and in the end I decide to use MNIST data with customized label to replicate the results.
+The script works well and I am glad to see the model can generate digits according to the given conditions.
+2. Kaggle LLM Nerd-Off.
+Checked out the existing model performance and competition data details.
+Since the model size constraint is 1B, it seems to me that specialized model to deal with different kind of input is the way to go.
+Also, parameter-efficient fine-tuning methods are definitely important.
+3. Some more readings about AI Safety in [week 1](https://aisafetyfundamentals.com/ai-alignment-curriculum).
+It is fun to see the [Specification Gaming](https://www.deepmind.com/blog/specification-gaming-the-flip-side-of-ai-ingenuity) issue.
+4. [Famine, Affluence, and Morality](https://utilitarianism.net/peter-singer-famine-affluence-and-morality/): it motivates me to donate 10% of my income to do more goods effectively.
+5. Consultation with 80k hours works well.
+I am glad I did it :)

 # 2023-06-07
 1. Reviewed previous experience about [DeepLOB](https://arxiv.org/abs/1808.03668) and [Kaggle Gravitation Wave Detection Competition](https://github.com/ZiyueWang25/Kaggle_G2Net).
 Feels like it has been quite a while.
 I miss the feeling of doing DL models.
 2. Reviewed [How Diffusion Models Work](https://www.deeplearning.ai/short-courses/how-diffusion-models-work/) short course again on DeepLearning.AI.
-I will work on replicating it in JAX.
+I will work on replicating it in Pytorch/JAX.
 It looks fun!

 # 2023-06-01 - 2023-06-06
 1. AI Safety related topics: